ThemModdingHerds/velvet-beautifier/README.md

 Q: can I get banned for using this?
 A: maybe if you're unlucky or stupid like me but of course this is against their TOS so yeah...

 Q: I modified a lobby but I am bugging out on servers
 A: you've only changed the lobby on your side, the server should also have the custom lobby installed

+Q: I added a mod but nothing happenend after applying
+A: Did you enable the mod?

 ## Building